-I am an environmental geographer with a focus on energy, climate change and resource consumption.
+Sam is an environmental geographer with a focus on the governance of energy and climate change.

-My DPhil applied these ideas to the practices of small and medium-sized enterprises (SMEs), and the policies developed to reduce their energy consumption.
+Sam has applied these ideas to the practices of small and medium-sized enterprises (SMEs), and the policies developed to reduce their energy consumption.
 These policies include government funded incentives such as free expert advice and grants for energy efficiency measures.
-These are intensive – and expensive - policy instruments, and my current research project called Growing Greener, is exploring how to make face-to-face business support more effective.
+As policy instruments, these are intensive and expensive, and he has worked with business support organisations to explore how to make face-to-face advice more effective and long-lasting.